eegsynth/eegsynth/doc/installation-macos.md

 # Installation instructions for Mac macOS

-NOTE: the general installation instructions using Anaconda should cover most of the installation, the notes below are older notes and probably not needed any more.
+NOTE: the general installation instructions using Anaconda should cover most of the installation, the notes below might be outdated and are probably not needed any more.

 ## Python